gaurav-shrestha/gaurav-shrestha/README.md

 -   👨‍💻 All of my projects are available at <a style="text-decoration:none" href="https://github.com/gaurav-shrestha?tab=repositories" target="_blank">📁</a>

--   💬 Ask me about **Python, Html, CSS, JavaScript, and Version Controls.**
+-   💬 Ask me about **Python, HTML, CSS, JavaScript, and Version Controls.**